dreambigrsa/committed-app/NOTIFICATIONS-PERMANENT-FIX.md

 - **Adds GRANT permissions** to authenticated role
 - **Validates all parameters** before inserting
 - **Uses SECURITY DEFINER** to bypass RLS safely
+- **Updates CHECK CONSTRAINT** to include ALL notification types used in the app:
+  - `relationship_end_request` (for end relationship feature)
+  - `false_relationship_resolved` (for false relationship reports)
+  - All other notification types from the TypeScript definition

 ### 2. Updated Code (`contexts/AppContext.tsx`)
 - **Removed fallback to direct INSERT** - this was causing the RLS errors
 - **Always uses RPC function** - the only reliable way to create notifications
 - **Better error messages** - tells users exactly what to do if migration isn't run
-- **Proper error handling** - distinguishes between function missing vs RLS errors
+- **Proper error handling** - distinguishes between function missing vs RLS errors vs CHECK constraint errors

 ## How to Fix (ONE TIME SETUP)